ckeditor/ckeditor5/docs/features/spelling-and-grammar-checking.md

 ## Multi-language support

 The {@link features/language text part language} feature lets the user set different languages to different portions of the content.
-The spell and grammar check feature offers full support for a multilingual content.
+The spell and grammar check feature offers full support for multilingual content.
 If the WProofreader language is set to Auto Detect (or the `auto` language is set in the configuration), the feature will automatically recognize the language for a given sentence and suggest spelling and grammar corrections specifically for that language, as shown in the demo above.

 {@img assets/img/spellcheck-dictionary.png 770 Setting the spell checker dictionary to auto.}

 ## Check types

 WProofreader checks texts for spelling, grammar, and punctuation mistakes.
-The auto detect feature facilitates correction of multilingual texts.
+The auto detect feature facilitates the correction of multilingual texts.
 Users do not have to manually switch languages to proofread combo docs.
 Handy spelling autocorrect validates user texts on the fly.
 Autocomplete suggestions for English make the proofreading process fast and smooth.
 The predictive text can be accepted with a right <kbd>→</kbd> arrow key.

 ## Supported languages and dictionaries